by ProcureDeskLast Updated : Feb-21-2019

 You can read more about how to conduct a spend analysis at your company.

-• Reduce cost through consolidation of vendors.
-For example, you are purchasing office supplies from different vendors and you can get a better rate by consolidating your purchases.
+For example, you purchase office supplies from different vendors and can get a better rate by consolidating your purchases.

-•Reduce cost by standardizing product specifications across different locations.
-If you don’t have a centralized procurement function, you would be surprised to see that different locations are purchasing the same functional product or service at a very different price point.
+If you don’t have a centralized procurement function, you would be surprised to see that different locations purchase the same functional product or service at a very different price point.

-•Reduce overall demand by controlling the spending behavior.
-If there is wasteful spending happening in your company, spend analysis can help you identify that.
+If wasteful spending is happening in your company, spending analysis can help you identify that.

 Most of the support functions are cost centers and not profit centers.
 You might consider procurement to be a cost center similar to other functions like payroll, HR etc. These functions are critical for running operations but they don’t increase revenue.